vdanviel/laravel-solid/README.md

 # Stripe Integration on Laravel
 This is a Laravel API integrated with Google Auth and Stripe (for web financial solutions), designed as an e-commerce API that allows users to add products to a cart and purchase them, with all payment processes handled by Stripe.
 The API is built using SOLID principles and PostgreSQL as its database.
-The project uses JWT for authentication, Stripe webhooks for payment processing, email sending for notifications, TDD for test-driven development, and includes end-to-end tests, among other features.
+The project uses JWT for authentication, Stripe webhooks for payment processing, email sending for notifications, TDD for test-driven development, and includes end-to-end tests.
+Additionally, Scribe is used to save and manage the API documentation.

 ##### **I've created a logical databse model of this project, take a look:**
 ![logical-model](public/img/database-logical-model.png)